For visiting pilots

 • Ask a local pilot

 If you are unsure of the conditions, local regulations, private property status or where the best places to launch and land are, contact the local paragliding club for assistance.
-An overview of the Danish clubs can be found on our webpage.
+An overview of the Danish clubs can be found here.

 • Show Good Airmanship